Check your eligibility

 - Blood cancer can be curable if a lifesaving tissue match can be found.

-- Even though there are over 23 million people on the worldwide register, this still isn’t enough because currently only 50% of people in the UK find their match!
+- Even though there are over 27 million people on the worldwide register, this isn’t enough.
+Many people in the UK still can't find a suitable matching donor.

 - It is rare to find matching donors, so you may never be matched at all.
-But at least you will be on standby to save a life.
+There is a 4-5% chance of being someone's match in the next 10 years.

 - Your blood stem cells will completely replenish themselves within 2-3 weeks of the collection.